Bright Horizons Family Solutions (BFAM) Q2 2017 Results - Earnings Call Transcript

 Unknown Speaker

-I understand in the UK, there's a plan to double free child care hours to 30 hours per week from 15 for parents that qualify.
+I understand in the U.K., there's a plan to double free child care hours to 30 hours per week from 15 for parents that qualify.
 Can you talk about how that affects your business?

 David H. Lissy - Bright Horizons Family Solutions, Inc.

 Well, certainly, we're looking forward to that happening in the fall and have a plan in place to help those parents that we serve that do qualify under the income level.
 I will tell you that since we do the demographic that we serve in the London area tends to be – tends to sort of sway towards a higher income level than those who qualify so it won't have a holistic effect, but there's a definite potential for it to help us in a subset of our centers around England.
-Essentially, what it will do is provide currently as the UK subsidy is 15 hours and we obviously...
+Essentially, what it will do is provide currently as the U.K. subsidy is 15 hours and we obviously...

 Elizabeth J. Boland - Bright Horizons Family Solutions, Inc.